mebobby2/MachineLearningBook/README.md

 ### Linear Classifier
 A linear classifier, so it just finds a dividing line.
 This means that if there isn’t a straight line dividing the data or if there are multiple sections, as there are with the age-age comparison, the classifier will get some of the answers incorrect.

+### Genetic Programming Versus Genetic Algorithms
+Genetic algorithms are an optimization technique that use the idea of evolutionary pressure to choose the best result.
+With any form of optimization, you have already selected an algorithm or metric and you're simply trying to find the best parameters for it.

+Like optimization, genetic programming requires a way to measure how good a solution is; but unlike optimization, the solutions are not just a set of parameters being applied to a given algorithm.
+Instead, the algorithm itself and all its parameters are designed automatically by means of evolutionary pressure.

 ### Maths
 #### Number of combinations